 So you run the water in the house, let the pump build up the pressure, shut the water off, your well pump is built up to pressure and then there’s nobody else using the water in the house.
 The next thing you want to do is get a bucket, I use 5 gallon bucket, but you can use any size bucket as long as you know how many gallons it is.

 Then measure the water out of that pressure tank.
-Use a hose bib near it or use a laundry sink, it say doesn’t really matter.
+Use a hose bib near it or use a laundry sink, doesn’t really matter.
 The idea is you’re going to measure how many gallons is coming out of that pressure tank until you hear the well pump turn back on.
 So you run some water in the 5-gallon bucket then, run some more into the 5-gallon bucket, finally in our example here, we’re going to say it’s 20 gallons.
 So you get 20 gallons .

 So you filled up that 5- gallon bucket 4 times, now you have 20 gallons and also you hear the pressure switch point close and the pump is turning on and flowing because the pressure dropped down.
 So now we know we have 20 gallons of draw down.
 Next, we just want to time the period it takes for the well pump to build back up to pressure.

 That is between the cut in and cut out of pressure switch.
 What we do there is run the water, make sure no one else is using the water, and run the water until the pump turns on.
 Then you turn off the water.
-Then time it in seconds.
-How many seconds it takes to build back up the pressure tank and shut off.
-So now we have the 2 numbers, the drawdown in gallons, we say it’s 20 and I’m going to say it’s 120 seconds to build the pressure back up.
+Then time how many seconds it takes to build back up the pressure tank and shut off.
+So now we have the 2 numbers, the drawdown in gallons, we say it’s 20, and I’m going to say it’s 120 seconds to build the pressure back up.